kas/datalab/README.md

 # datalab

-To run this program, cd to the project root and run:
+To run this program, cd to the project root and run these commands:

 `python3 -m venv venv`